DatGreekChick/personal/README.md

 I have implemented a form on `/contact` that sends submissions directly to my email using `emailjs`.
-The Google ReCAPTCHA library helps verify a human's (online) humanity so as to prevent bots from submitting the form.
+The Google ReCAPTCHA library helps verify a human's (online) humanity to prevent bots from submitting the form.
 It uses ReCAPTCHA v3, which is invisible.

-**⚠️ Note:** This is currently not working in tandem with `emailjs`, as `emailjs` only supports v2.
-The email will send a message, but no name or email values, rendering this entire functionality useless until `emailjs` updates to allow the user to choose between ReCAPTCHA versions.

 ### Testing